APPENDICES

 Area church and civil records make it difficult to link at least one Chiasson on the river with known lines of the family there:

 Célestine Chiasson gave birth to son Augustin Collet in Ascension Parish in February 1854.
-The priest who recorded the boy's baptism four months later did not bother to list the father's name or the mother's parents' names.
+The priest who recorded the boy's baptism four months later did not give the father's name or the mother's parents' names.

 LOUISIANA: LAFOURCHE VALLEY SETTLEMENTS

-Jean Chiasson, age 56, his third wife Frenchwoman Anne-Pérrine Joanne, age 40, and two of his sons by his second and third wives--Joseph-Francois, age 19, and Pierre-Louis, age 15-- crossed aboard L'Amitié, the fifth of the Seven Ships, in November.
-They followed the majority of the passengers from their ship to upper Bayou Lafourche.
+Jean-Baptiste Chiasson, age 56, his third wife Frenchwoman Anne-Perrine Joanne, age 40, and two of his sons by his second and third wives--Joseph-François, age 19, and Pierre-Louis, age 15-- crossed aboard L'Amitié, the fifth of the Seven Ships, which reached New Orleans in November.
+They followed the majority of their fellow passengers to upper Bayou Lafourche.
 Jean and Anne-Pérrine had no more children in France.
-Their two sons settled on the upper bayou, and some of their descendants became the early settlers of Bayou Terrebonne, a distributary of the Lafourche:
+Their two sons settled on the upper bayou, and some of their descendants became the early settlers along Bayou Terrebonne, a distributary of the Lafourche:

-Joseph-François, son of Jean Chiasson and his second wife Marguerite-Josèphe Dugas and half-brother of Pierre-Louis, was born at St.-Servan, France, near St.-Malo, in October 1769.
+Joseph-François, son of Jean-Baptiste Chiasson and his second wife Marguerite-Josèphe Dugas, half-brother of Pierre-Louis, and nephew of Pierre and Joseph, was born at St.-Servan, France, near St.-Malo, in October 1769.
 He followed his father, stepmother, and younger half-brother to Louisiana aboard L'Amitié, the fifth of the Seven Ships, in 1785.
-He settled with them at Ascension on the river above New Orleans, where he married Marie, daughter of French Creole François Simoneaux of Lorraine, France, in July 1789; Marie's mother was a Corporon; her family had come to Louisiana from Maryland in 1766.
+He settled with them at Ascension on the river above New Orleans, where he married Marie, daughter of François Simoneaux of Lorraine, France, and his Acadian wife Marie-Osite-Anne Corporon, in July 1789; Marie's mother was a Corporon; her family had come to Louisiana from Maryland in 1766.
 Spanish officials counted them on the left, or east, bank of the river at Ascension in 1791.
 Four years later, however, they had settled on upper Bayou Lafourche.
 Their daughter married into the Culere or Tulere family.
-Joseph-Francois remarried to Marie-Marguerite, called Marguerite, daughter of fellow Acadian Amand Lejeune, at Assumption in January 1797.
+Joseph-François remarried to Marie-Marguerite, called Marguerite, daughter of fellow Acadians Amand Lejeune and Anastasie Levron, at Assumption on the upper Lafourche in January 1797.
 Marguerite also had come to Louisiana aboard L'Amitié, so they probably had known one another for years.
 Joseph and Marguerite settled near the boundary of what became Assumption and Ascension parishes.
 Their daughter married into the Guidry family.
 Four of their six sons married and perpetuated this line of the family in Lafourche Interior and Terrebonne parishes.
 Their second son's line was especially prolific; his descendants settled in the Chackbay area of Lafourche Parish, north of present-day Thibodaux.

 1

-Oldest son François-Victor, by his first wife, born at Ascension in July 1790, married Claire or Clarisse Adélaïde, daughter of fellow Acadian Benoît Comeaux, probably in Lafourche Interior Parish in the 1810s; Claire had been born aboard the ship L'Amitié on it way from France to Louisiana in 1785, so she was nearly 5 years older than François.
+Oldest son François-Victor, by his father's first wife, born at Ascension in July 1790, married Claire or Clarisse Adélaïde, daughter of fellow Acadians Benoît Comeaux and Anne Blanchard, probably in Lafourche Interior Parish in the 1810s; Claire had been born aboard the ship L'Amitié on it way from France to Louisiana in 1785, so she was nearly 5 years older than François.
 Their son Pierre Eugène was born probably in Lafourche Interior Parish in c1815, and Jean Faustin, called Faustin, in March 1826.
 Their daughters married into the Aisenne, Aupied, and Boudreaux families.

 1a

-Pierre Eugène married Françoise Hortense or Hortense Françoise, daughter of French Creole Jean Lagarde, at the Thibodauxville church, Lafourche Interior Parish, in August 1837; Francoise's mother was a Templet.
+Pierre Eugène married Françoise Hortense or Hortense Françoise, daughter of Jean Lagarde and his Acadian wife Françoise Adélaïde Templet, at the Thibodauxville church, Lafourche Interior Parish, in August 1837.
 Their son Joseph Justineau was born in Lafourche Interior Parish in December 1840.
 Their daughters married into the Aucoin and Thibodeaux families.
-Pierre Eugène remarried to Felonise, daughter of fellow Acadian Benjamin Landry and widow of Valéry Boutary, at the Thibodeaux church in October 1860.
+Pierre Eugène remarried to Felonise, daughter of fellow Acadian Benjamin Landry and Delphine Breaux and widow of Valéry Boutary, at the Thibodeaux church in October 1860.
 Their son Joseph Fernand, called Fernand, was born in Lafourche Parish in December 1863, and François Augustin in April 1866.
-Pierre Eugène died in Lafourche Parish in October or November 1867; he was only 42 years old; a petition for his succession inventory was filed at the Thibodeaux courthouse the following month.
+Pierre Eugène died in Lafourche Parish in October or November 1867, age 42; a petition for his succession inventory was filed at the Thibodeaux courthouse the following month.

 1b

-Faustin married Eulalie, daughter of fellow Acadian Valéry Bourgeois, at the Thibodaux church, Lafourche Interior Parish, in May 1851.
-During the War Between the States, Faustin served in the Lafourche Parish Regiment of Militia, which fought at the Battle of Labadieville, Assumption Parish, in October 1862.
-He was captured with most of his regiment and paroled at Thibodeaux a few weeks later.
+Faustin married Eulalie, daughter of fellow Acadians Valéry Bourgeois and Rosalie Richard, at the Thibodaux church, Lafourche Interior Parish, in May 1851.
+During the War of 1861-65, Faustin served in the Lafourche Parish Regiment of Militia, which fought at the Battle of Labadieville, Assumption Parish, in October 1862.
+He was captured with most of his regiment and paroled at Thibodaux a few weeks later.

 2

-Pierre-Alexandre, by his first wife, born at Assumption in August 1793, married Marcelline or Marcellite, daughter of fellow Acadian Jean Baptiste Thibodeaux, at the Plattenville church, Assumption Parish, in July 1815.
+Pierre-Alexandre, by his father's first wife, born at Assumption in August 1793, married Marcelline or Marcellite, daughter of fellow Acadians Jean Baptiste Thibodeaux and Rose D'Amours, at the Plattenville church, Assumption Parish, in July 1815.
 Their son Pierre Eugène, called Eugène, was born in Assumption Parish in November 1818, Evariste Alexis in Lafourche Interior Parish in February 1824, Sylvain Théodule in May 1826, Paul Adrien, called Adrien, in February 1829, Jean Léon, called Léon in October 1831, Pierre Aurelien Georges Bedford, called George, in June 1834, Henry Octave, called Octave, in July 1837, and Joseph Aurelien died 32 hours after his birth in April 1840.
 Their daughter married into the Martin family.
-Pierre Alexandre died near Paincourtville, Assumption Parish, in July 1865; he was 71 years old.
+Pierre Alexandre died near Paincourtville, Assumption Parish, in July 1865, age 71.

 2a

-Eugène married Sophie, also called Jolivette and Solidele, daughter of fellow Acadian Pierre Usé, at the Thibodauxville church, Lafourche Interior Parish, in May 1835.
+Eugène married Sophie, also called Jolivette and Solidele, daughter of fellow Acadians Pierre Usé and Marie Quimine, at the Thibodauxville church, Lafourche Interior Parish, in May 1835.
 Their son Pierre Edmond, called Edmond, was born in Lafourche Interior Parish in February 1836, Théodore in July 1840, Joseph Ulysse, called Ulysse, in April 1842, Eugène Ernest, called Ernest, in February 1844 but died at age 18 months in October 1845, and Evariste Adam was born in October 1847.
 In August 1860, the federal census taker in Lafourche Parish counted 5 slaves--2 males and 3 females, 2 blacks and 3 mulattoes, ranging in age from 28 to 1--on P. Eugène Chiasson's farm in the parish's First Ward.

-Edmond married Louisa, daughter of French Creole Jacques Duet, at the Thibodaux church, Lafourche Parish, in April 1858; Louisa's mother was a Molaison.
+Edmond married Louisa, daughter of Jacques Duet and his Acadian wife Adèle Molaison, at the Thibodaux church, Lafourche Parish, in April 1858.
 Their son Pierre was born in Lafourche Parish in October 1866.
-During the War Between the States, Edmond served in the Lafourche Parish Regiment of Militia, which fought at the Battle of Labadieville, Assumption Parish, in October 1862.
+During the War of 1861-65, Edmond served in the Lafourche Parish Regiment of Militia, which fought at the Battle of Labadieville, Assumption Parish, in October 1862.
 He was captured with most of his regiment and paroled at Thibodeaux a few weeks later.

-During the War Between the States, Ulysse served in Company I of the 26th Regiment Louisiana Infantry, a front line unit raised in Lafourche Parish that fought at Vicksburg, Mississippi.
-Ulysse married Julie, daughter of Célestin Guyot, at the Thibodeaux church, Lafourche Parish, in September 1865.
+During the War of 1861-65, Ulysse served in Company I of the 26th Regiment Louisiana Infantry, raised in Lafourche Parish, which fought at Vicksburg, Mississippi.
+Ulysse married Julie, daughter of Célestin Guyot, perhaps a Foreign Frenchman, and his Anglo wife Marie Elizabeth Ferguson, at the Thibodaux church, Lafourche Parish, in September 1865.
 Their son Joseph Ulysse, fils was born in Lafourche Parish in September 1865, a child, perhaps a son, name unrecorded, died in Lafourche Parish at age 5 months in July 1868, and Joachim Célestin was born in January 1870.

-During the War Between the States, Théodore served in Company E of the 4th Regiment Louisiana Infantry, a front-line unit raised in Lafourche Parish that fought in Tennessee, Mississippi, Louisiana, Georgia, and Alabama.
-One source says that he died in July 1863, but was actually captured near Jackson, Mississippi, forwarded to Snyder's Bluff, and then sent to Camp Morton, Indiana, a prisoner of war compound near Indianapolis.
+During the War of 1861-65, Théodore served in Company E of the 4th Regiment Louisiana Infantry, raised in Lafourche Parish, which fought in Tennessee, Mississippi, Louisiana, Georgia, and Alabama.
+One source says he died in July 1863, but he actually was captured near Jackson, Mississippi, forwarded to Snyder's Bluff, and then sent to Camp Morton, Indiana, a prisoner-of-war compound near Indianapolis.
 Meanwhile, his unit roster listed him as a deserter.
-Théodore survived his ordeal at Camp Morton and married Séverine, daughter of French Creole Jacques Adam, at the Vacherie church, St. James Parish, in May 1866; the marriage also was recorded in Lafourche Parish the same month.
+Théodore survived his ordeal at Camp Morton and married Séverine, daughter of Jacques Adam and Julie Navarre, at the Vacherie church, St. James Parish, in May 1866; the marriage also was recorded in Lafourche Parish the same month.
 Their son Eugène le jeune was born in Lafourche Parish in April 1869.

-Evariste Adam married Pauline, daughter of fellow Acadian Sagelitte Hébert, at the Thibodaux church, Lafourche Parish, in May 1867.
+Evariste Adam married Pauline, daughter of fellow Acadians Hippolyte Hébert and Victoire Boudreaux, at the Thibodaux church, Lafourche Parish, in May 1867.

 2b

-Evariste Alexis married Marie Adele, called Adele, daughter of German Creole Alexis Himel, at the Thibodaux church, Lafourche Interior Parish, in January 1843.
+Evariste Alexis married Marie Adele, called Adele, daughter of Alexis Hymel and Marcelline Badeaux, at the Thibodaux church, Lafourche Interior Parish, in January 1843.
 Their son Pierre Numa, called Numa or Luma, was born in Lafourche Interior Parish in May 1845, Onesime Augustin in November 1848, and Julien Anatole in November 1864.
 Their daughter married into the Rodrique family.

 Numa married Célestine, daughter of Michel Montz, at the Thibodaux church, Lafourche Parish, in January 1864.

-Onesime married Céleste, daughter of French Creole Jacques Adam, in a civil ceremony in Lafourche Parish in January 1869.
+Onesime married Céleste, another daughter of Jacques Adam and Julie Navarre, in a civil ceremony in Lafourche Parish in January 1869, and sanctified the marriage at the Vacherie church, St. James Parish, in February.
 Their son Camille was born in Lafourche Parish in November 1870.

 2c

-Sylvain Théodule married Marie Eugènie, called Eugènie, daughter of fellow Acadian Joseph LeBlanc, at the Thibodaux church, Lafourche Interior Parish, in June 1847.
-Their son Pierre Octave, called Octave, was born in Lafourche Interior Parish in September 1848, Léo Oscar near Lockport in September 1853, Henry Isaac in March 1856, Sylvain Osémé near Raceland in July 1862, Joseph near Lockport in February 1865, Jean William in June 1867, and Joseph Félix in August 1869.
+Sylvain Théodule married Marie Eugénie, called Eugénie, daughter of fellow Acadians Joseph LeBlanc and Celanie Breaux, at the Thibodaux church, Lafourche Interior Parish, in June 1847.
+Their son Pierre Octave, called Octave le jeune, was born in Lafourche Interior Parish in September 1848, Léo Oscar near Lockport in September 1853, Henry Isaac in March 1856, Sylvain Osémé near Raceland in July 1862, Joseph near Lockport in February 1865, Jean William in June 1867, and Joseph Félix in August 1869.

-Octave le jeune married Laiza, daughter of fellow Acadian Urbain Aucoin, at the Lockport church, Lafourche Parish, in February 1869.
+Octave le jeune married Laiza, daughter of fellow Acadian Urbain Aucoin and his Creole wife Céleste Adam, at the Lockport church, Lafourche Parish, in February 1869.
 Their son Joseph le jeune was born near Lockport in November 1869.

 2d

-Adrien married Marie, also called Clelie, daughter of French Creole Jacques Pontiff, at the Thibodaux church, Lafourche Interior Parish, in February 1850.
+Adrien married Marie, also called Clelie, daughter of Jacques Pontiff and Emeranthe Hymel, at the Thibodaux church, Lafourche Interior Parish, in February 1850.
 Their son Ernest died in Lafourche Interior Parish at age 2 months in January 1851.
-Adrien remarried to Hypoline or Pauline, daughter of fellow Acadian Jean Charles Richard, at the Thibodeaux church in April 1853.
+Adrien remarried to Hypoline or Pauline, daughter of fellow Acadians Jean Charles Richard and Scholastique Bourgeois, at the Thibodeaux church in April 1853.
 Their son Adam Augustin was born in Lafourche Parish in December 1855, and Joseph Alcide in August 1857.
-Adrien remarried again--his third marriage--to Estelle, daughter of fellow Acadian Edmond Thibodeaux and widow of T. Richard, at the Thibodaux church in March 1860.
+Adrien remarried again--his third marriage--to Estelle, daughter of fellow Acadians Edmond Thibodeaux and Élisabeth Robichaux and widow of T. Richard, at the Thibodaux church in March 1860.
 Their son Albert was born in Lafourche Parish in February 1866.

 2e

 Jean Léon died in Ascension Parish in October 1853.
-The priest who recorded his burial said that Léon was 26 years old when he died, but he was only 22.
+The priest who recorded his burial said that Léon was age 26 when he died, but he was 22.
 He did not marry.

 2f

-George married Doralise, another daughter of Alexis Himel, at the Thibodaux church, Lafourche Parish, in July 1854.
-Their son Oleus was born in Lafourche Parish in late 1855 but died at age 2 1/2 in January 1858, and Wilfrid Édouard was born in April 1861.
+George married Doralise, another daughter of Alexis Hymel and Marcelline Badeaux, at the Thibodaux church, Lafourche Parish, in July 1854.
+Their son Oleus was born in Lafourche Parish in late 1855 but died at age 2 1/2 in January 1858, Wilfrid Édouard was born in April 1861, Augustin Clerville near Vacherie, St. James Parish, in October 1867, and Joseph Lovinci near Labadieville, Assumption Parish, in March 1870.

 2g

-Octave married Marie Estelle, called Estelle, daughter of fellow Acadian Pierre Molaison, at the Thibodaux church, Lafourche Parish, in February 1858.
+Octave married Marie Estelle, called Estelle, daughter of fellow Acadians Pierre Molaison and Marie Louise Hébert, at the Thibodaux church, Lafourche Parish, in February 1858.
 Their son Pierre Édouard was born in Lafourche Parish in November 1860, Joseph Ernest in October 1864, and Joseph Arthur in December 1866.

 3

-Joseph-Marcellin, by his first wife, born at Assumption in December 1795, probably died young.
+Joseph-Marcellin, by his father's first wife, born at Assumption in December 1795, probably died young.

 4

-Jean-Baptiste-Prudent, by his second wife, born at Assumption in June 1800, probably died young.
+Jean-Baptiste-Prudent, by his father's second wife, born at Assumption in June 1800, probably died young.

 5

-Joseph Florentin Bernard, by his second wife, born at Assumption in August 1804, married Marie Pauline, called Pauline, daughter of fellow Acadian Pierre Guidry, in a civil ceremony in Terrebonne Parish in October 1826.
+Joseph Florentin Bernard, by his father's second wife, born at Assumption in August 1804, married Marie Pauline, called Pauline, daughter of fellow Acadians Pierre Guidry and Marguerite Bergeron, in a civil ceremony in Terrebonne Parish in October 1826.
 Their son Jean Pierre, called Pierre, was born in Lafourche Interior Parish in March 1829, Marcellin in May 1834, Bernard in September 1836, and Joseph Justinien, called Justinien, in October 1840.
 Their daughters married into the Boucher, Clément, Marcel, and Watkins families.
-Joseph died in Terrebonne Parish in May 1854; the priest who recorded his burial said that Joseph was 45 years old when he died, but he was 49.
+Joseph died in Terrebonne Parish in May 1854; the priest who recorded his burial said that Joseph was age 45 when he died, but he was 49.

 5a

-Jean Pierre married Celina, daughter of fellow Acadian Leandre Crochet, at the Houma church, Terrebonne Parish, in April 1856.
-Their son Adam had been baptized at the Houma church, age unrecorded, in July 1854, Leandre Richard was born in April 1856, Jean Pierre, fils in April 1859, and Joseph Lovenci in February 1867. ...
+Jean Pierre married Celina, daughter of fellow Acadians Nicolas Leandre Crochet and Madeleine Bergeron, at the Houma church, Terrebonne Parish, in April 1856.
+Their son Adam had been baptized at the Houma church, age unrecorded, in July 1854, Leandre Richard was born in April 1856, Jean Pierre, fils in April 1859, and Joseph Lovenci in February 1867.

 5b

-During the War Between the States, Bernard served in Company H of the 26th Regiment Louisiana Infantry, a front-line unit raised in Terrebonne Parish that fought at Vicksburg, Mississippi.
-He married Eliza, daughter of fellow Acadian Evariste Aucoin, at the Houma church, Terrebonne Parish, in March 1864 while he was home waiting to be exchanged with his unit, which has been captured at Vicksburg the previous July.
+During the War of 1861-65, Bernard served in Company H of the 26th Regiment Louisiana Infantry, raised in Terrebonne Parish, which fought at Vicksburg, Mississippi.
+He married Eliza, daughter of fellow Acadians Evariste Aucoin and Émilie Boudreaux, at the Houma church, Terrebonne Parish, in March 1864 while he was home waiting to be exchanged with his unit, which has been captured at Vicksburg the previous July.
 Their son Élie Joseph was born in Terrebonne Parish in January 1865, Helesse Paulin in December 1866, and Evariste Audressi in October 1869.

 5c

-During the War Between the States, Justinien served in Company E of the 4th Regiment Louisiana Infantry, a front-line unit raised in Lafourche Parish that fought in Tennessee, Mississippi, Louisiana, Georgia, and Alabama.
+During the War of 1861-65, Justinien served in Company E of the 4th Regiment Louisiana Infantry, raised in Lafourche Parish, which fought in Tennessee, Mississippi, Louisiana, Georgia, and Alabama.

 6

-Pierre-Louis, son of Jean Chiasson and his third wife Anne-Pérrine Joanne and half-brother of Joseph-Francois, was born at St.-Servan, France, near St.-Malo, in October 1769.
-He followed his parents and older half-brother to Louisiana aboard L'Amitié, the fifth of the Seven Ships, in 1785 and settled with them on upper Bayou Lafourche, where he married Marguerite, daughter of French Creole Jean Le Boeuf of St.-Jean-Baptiste on the German Coast, in July 1805.
+Pierre-Louis, son of Jean-Baptiste Chiasson and his third wife Anne-Perrine Joanne, half-brother of Joseph-Francois, was born at St.-Servan, France, near St.-Malo, in October 1769.
+He followed his parents and older half-brother to Louisiana aboard L'Amitié, the fifth of the Seven Ships, in 1785 and settled with them on upper Bayou Lafourche, where he married Marguerite, daughter of Jean Le Boeuf and Renée Matherne of St.-Jean-Baptiste on the German Coast, in July 1805.
 Their daughters married into the Cunningham, Dugas, and Naquin families.
 Pierre and Marguerite settled in what became Terrebonne Parish.
-Pierre's succession inventory was filed at the Houma courthouse in July 1833; he would have been 64 years old that year.
+Pierre's succession inventory was filed at the Houma courthouse in July 1833; he would have been age 64 that year.
 Two of three sons married and remained in Terrebonne Parish, settling near Montegut at the edge of the coastal marshes.

 1